EESSI/docs/docs/test-suite/writing-portable-tests.md

 An example of such a collective operation is the [MPI_REDUCE](https://www.mpi-forum.org/docs/mpi-4.1/mpi41-report/node130.htm#Node130) call.
 It reduces data elements from multiple processes with a certain operation, e.g. it takes the sum of all elements or multiplication of all elements.

 #### The mpi4py test
-In this example, we will implement a test that does an `MPI_Reduce` on the rank, using the sum operation.
+In this example, we will implement a test that does an `MPI_Reduce` on the rank, using the `MPI.SUM` operation.
 This makes it easy to validate the result, as we know that for N processes, the theoretical sum of all ranks (0, 1, ...
 N-1) is `(N * (N-1) / 2)`.

 Our initial code is a python script `mpi4py_reduce.py`, which can be found in `tutorials/mpi4py/src/mpi4py_reduce.py` in the [EESSI test suite](https://github.com/EESSI/test-suite/) repository:
 ```python